B3Connect/FanServ-Docs/iOS/README.md

 ### Specify Screen Name

 By specifying a name for all screens that show ads, you improve the tracking and reporting capabilities of FanServer and will allow for reports to be run at a screen level.
 So in the sample below, we would then be able to see how ads for "MainWindow" performed in aggregate on your application.
-If you don’t set one, the software will set a default name to **ClassName** for each specific screen and reports will only be aggregate at the application level.
+If you don't set one, the software will set a default name to **ClassName** for each specific screen and reports will only be aggregate at the application level.

 **+ setScreenName:(NSString* ) screenName;**